10 Things You Need to Know

 - After 10 unexcused absences, a student is considered Habitually Truant and a parent / guardian will be required to meet with the school principal and/or social worker to discuss the situation.

-When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment), a note from the parent must be written to the child's teacher/office.
-A parent or the adult who picks up the child MUST come into the school office - NOT the classroom or entryways, to pick up the student.
+When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment), a note or a phone call from the parent should be made and we will have your student in the office at the requested time.
+A parent or the adult who picks up the child MUST come into the school office to pick up the student.

 After a child has been sick/absent from school for two consecutive days, teachers will arrange for homework upon parent request.
-Parents may call or email your child's teacher and leave a message or send a written request.
-Homework can be picked up by 4:00 pm the day after it is requested.
+Parents may call or email/ dojo your child's teacher and leave a message or send a written request.
+Homework can be picked up by 3:45 pm the day after it is requested.
 Most students can make up their missed work upon return to school.

 ROOSEVELT SCHOOL PTA INFORMATION